Introduction

 How are read-only and write-only accesses enforced? (enforcing)

-types make it
+The ReadVolatile and WriteVolatile types make it

 impossible to write and read, respectively, the underlying